Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: MAIN THEORY

-The phase-space area of a coherent state $\ket{\alpha}$ adheres to the minimal uncertainty bound, with the overlap function given by $S_{\ket{\alpha}}(\delta) = \mathrm{e}^{-\left|\delta\right|^2}$, for which distinguishability is achieved when $|\delta| > 1$, indicating that the coherent state is responsive to displacements at the SQL (shot noise limit), thereby setting its resolution as a metrological tool~\cite{Eff4}.
+The phase space area of a coherent state $\ket{\alpha}$ adheres to the minimal uncertainty bound, with the overlap function given by $S_{\ket{\alpha}}(\delta) = \mathrm{e}^{-\left|\delta\right|^2}$, for which distinguishability is achieved when $|\delta| > 1$, indicating that the coherent state is responsive to displacements at the SQL (shot noise limit), thereby setting its resolution as a metrological tool~\cite{Eff4}.
 This led to the development of quantum states with finer phase-space features compared to coherent states, which may exhibit sensitivity greater than the SQL, often known as sub-shot noise sensitivity~\cite{Toscano06}.

+The type of perturbation in Eq.~(\ref{eq:wig_sens}) results in a phase-space translation ($\delta$) of the states.
+This form of perturbation has been commonly employed to assess the sensitivity of quantum states~\cite{naeem2022}.
+Its use in this work allows for a direct comparison of the metrological potential of the present states with that of their previous counterparts.
+Other types of perturbations, such as rotation angles or the phase of a displacement, can also be considered~\cite{Fadel_2025}.
+From an experimental perspective, quantum metrology was initially implemented primarily in optical setups.
+Modern techniques such as microwave photons~\cite{vlastakis2013deterministically}, motional states of trapped ions~\cite{leibfried2005creation}, and solid-state oscillators~\cite{ockeloen2018stabilized} now ease the implementation of complex quantum systems for quantum metrology.

-For instance, the HW macroscopic cat state, which is the superposition of two distinct coherent states \big($\ket{\text{cat}}\sim\Ket{\frac{x_0}{\sqrt{2}}}+\Ket{-\frac{x_0}{\sqrt{2}}}$ with $x_0 \in \mathbb{R}$\big), may develop interference fringes that scale identically along the $x$ direction but are finer than the coherent state along the $p$ direction, with their extension along $p$ proportional to $\frac{1}{x_0}$, reaching a directional fineness in phase space.
-This scenario directly corresponds to phase-space sensitivity: a cat state with anisotropically finer phase-space features may also display an anisotropic enhancement in sensitivity compared to a coherent state~\cite{naeemprapplied}.
-The HW compass state \Big($\ket{\text{compass}}\sim\Ket{\frac{x_0}{\sqrt{2}}}+\Ket{-\frac{x_0}{\sqrt{2}}}+\Ket{\frac{\text{i}x_0}{\sqrt{2}}}+\Ket{-\frac{\text{i}x_0}{\sqrt{2}}}$\Big) exhibits sub-Planck features~\cite{Zurek2001}, which are phase-space features that are simultaneously localized along $x$ and $p$ directions, with a nearly uniform scaling of $\frac{1}{x_0}$~\cite{Naeem2021}.
-This results in sensitivity enhancement dedicated to all phase-space directions, eventually providing greater sensitivity compared to the cat state.
-Subsequently, quantum states with finer sub-Planck features can reach better sensitivity than compass states~\cite{akhtar2024sub-shot,naeemprapplied}.
-Similar sub-Planck features can also be achieved within the SU(1,1) group~\cite{Per86, berrada2013quantum, ma2011quantum, Yazdi2008}, highlighting an important symmetry relevant to quantum mechanics.
+Let us start with the example of the HW cat state, which is the superposition of two distinct coherent states \big($\ket{\text{cat}}\sim\Ket{\frac{x_0}{\sqrt{2}}}+\Ket{-\frac{x_0}{\sqrt{2}}}$ with $x_0 \in \mathbb{R}$\big), may develop interference fringes that scale identically along the $x$ direction but are finer than the coherent state along the $p$ direction, with their extension along $p$ proportional to $\frac{1}{x_0}$, reaching a directional fineness in phase space.
+This scenario directly corresponds to phase space sensitivity: a cat state with anisotropically finer phase-space features may also display an anisotropic enhancement in sensitivity compared to a coherent state~\cite{naeemprapplied}.